 Frank Cooper is Associate Head for Industry and Enterprise and a senior lecturer at the Centre for Digital Design and Manufacturing at the Birmingham School of Jewellery.

-Bob Davies is a silversmith, jeweller, pattern maker and sword maker with thirty years’ experience.
+Bob Davies is a silversmith, jeweller, pattern maker and sword maker with forty years’ experience.
 He trained at the Birmingham School of Jewellery.

 Stephen Fisher is a retired silversmith with over sixty years’ experience who trained and lectured at the School of Jewellery in Birmingham and continues his association through attending silversmithing classes.